mcw-rcc/mcw-rcc.github.io/docs/cluster-el8.md

 ## FAQ

 ??? question "Will this upgrade to Rocky Linux 8 affect reproducibility of my work?"
     Yes, its possible.
 A change in operating system means updated system libraries, which may affect the performance and output of your code.
 Concerned users should test their code during the scheduled testing phases as outlined above.

+??? question "Will this change the way I submit my jobs?"
+    No, we are not changing SLURM as part of this upgrade.

+??? question "Will this change how I use OnDemand?"
+    No, we are not changing how you interact with OnDemand.
+However, we will update OnDemand (which we do regularly) and this may update the interface and features.